 Synonymous with all the luxuries of Dubai, Dubai Marina is the best neighbourhood to live in for those who enjoy the finer things in life.
 Close to the Jumeirah Beach Residence, and at a walking distance from the beach; Dubai Marina has a wide array of bistros, cafes, and shopping spots, thus making it the creme de la creme of residential communities in the city.

 Jumeirah Lake Towers or JLT is a group of clusters separated by artificial lakes.
 The community houses both residential and commercial towers with a vast majority of expats choosing to live and work here.
 JLT is an expensive place to live in but does contain most of the comforts you can expect to find in Dubai.

 Barsha Heights is another vibrant community that sits a little further down Sheikh Zayed Road, which is considered the downtown of Dubai.
 Barsha Heights is a mixture of residential and commercial buildings with contemporary office blocks, mid-priced hotels, and high-rise apartment blocks making up the community.
-It is another popular area for expats to stay thanks to its close proximity to a wide variety of amenities.
+It is another popular area for expats to stay in thanks to its close proximity to a wide variety of amenities.

 Business Bay located in the centre of Sheikh Zayed Road is one of the most prestigious and expensive places to stay in Dubai.
-It lies in close proximity to other downtown communities such as the Financial Center and is known for its likeness to a Central Business District of Dubai.
+It lies in close proximity to other downtown communities such as the Financial Center and is known for its likeness to the Central Business District of Dubai.
 In addition to swanky residential towers, Business Bay is also home to the Dubai Water Canal which contains jogging and cycling tracks plus a colourful mechanical waterfall.